She’s a talented artist, and she’s been trying to sell her art-making skills in a variety of ways for many years.

 The Real Secret to Selling Your Art Online

 You already know there’s a lot of competition in the art world.
-There are thousands of artist trying to sell their work online, and you’re often competing for the same buyers.
+There are thousands of artists trying to sell their work online, and you’re often competing for the same buyers.

 How do you stand out in such a crowded market?